itujono/actioneer-local/README.md

 > Your personal email autopilot that transforms incoming emails into actionable insights

-_Stop drowning in receipts, travel deals, and job applications._ Actioneer turns every email into instant, smart actions—automatically, with just a simple one-time activation.
+_Stop drowning in receipts, travel deals, and job applications._ Actioneer turns every email into instant, ready-to-view insights—automatically, without you lifting a finger.

-[IMAGE_HERE: Hero image showing email transformation into organized dashboard]

 ## What is Actioneer?